 <!-- run simulation -->

-As you can see, this file is an XML document and it contains a number of elements nested within the parent <simulation> element.
-Each XML element consists of a closing and an end tag, as in:
+As you can see, this is an XML document containing number of child elements nested within the parent <simulation> root element.
+Each XML element consists of an opening and a closing tag:

 <starfish> ... </starfish>